You want to work with people that are great at what they do.

 It changed our lives.

 Accountability Works® was Ali’s answer to being a somewhat lost, stuck young woman, who realized that a career in mechanical engineering was not the right fit.
 To help her move forward, she created a 5-step process built on taking consistent action and rooted in accountability.
 Every week, step by step, working in community with others, she was able to buy land in Costa Rica, start Accountability Works®, and move to Santa Barbara.
 Repeatedly turning her vision into a reality.
 To learn more about Ali’s perspective on leveraging an accountability practice to accomplish your goals visit her blog and featured articles on Entrepreneur.com.

 Accountability Works® took Marissa from being a lets see what the day brings type of woman to someone who not only embraced but created structure on her own terms.
-A Duke University certified integrative health coach and behavioral change specialist, Marissa bypassed the healthcare industry and moved into online business working with top names in PR.
+A Duke University certified integrative health coach and behavioral change specialist, Marissa bypassed the healthcare industry and moved into online business working with top online coaching and consulting businesses.
 Marissa joined Accountability Works® and used it to launch her WANA® podcast, improve her financial and physical wellbeing, and realized she’d found the venue she’d been looking for to do her work.
 As a Thrive Global contributor you can read more about Marissa’s approach to mindfulness and behavioral change here.

 What began as coaching together turned into a meeting of the minds and partnership.